csvtoolkit/FastCSV-C/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📦 Releases

-See [Releases](https://github.com/csvtoolkit/FastCSV-C/releases) for downloadable packages and release notes.

 ### Latest Release Features
 - **Production-ready CSV library** with enterprise features